These artists came to Austin for SXSW. How they persisted despite being stranded by coronavirus

 Canceling SXSW dealt a devastating blow to Austin’s business and artistic community, but in some weird way, it also helped bring the scale back to a more personal size.

-“People liked the smaller format—it felt more to them like what South By was years ago,” says Jennifer Bonine, CEO of AI development company PinkLion who spoke at at Grit Daily’s event.
+“People liked the smaller format—it felt more to them like what South By was years ago,” says Jennifer Bonine, CEO of AI development company PinkLion, who spoke at at Grit Daily’s event.
 “It created [a feeling] of getting back to its roots, which sometimes happens when you face challenges—it takes you back to what’s important.”